ADVERTISING

-From garbage mountain to green natural landscape with a wide view over southern Hesse
+From a landfill to a green natural landscape with sweeping views over southern Hesse

-The Odenwaldklub Groß-Gerau, led by nature conservationist Thomas Arnold, on a diverse hike around the Oberwaldberg —the highest elevation in the Groß-Gerau district.
-A total of 19 hikers in the tour along the Huguenot and Waldensian Trail cultural long-distance trail and witnessed the impressive transformation of a former garbage dump into a biodiverse natural landscape.
+The Odenwald Club of Groß-Gerau, led by nature conservation warden Thomas Arnold, on a varied hike around the Oberwaldberg – the highest elevation in the Groß-Gerau district.
+A total of 19 hiking enthusiasts in the tour along the Huguenot and Waldensian Trail, a long-distance cultural hiking route , and witnessed firsthand how a former landfill has transformed into a biodiverse natural landscape.

-The hiking route initially led along wide paths past an idyllic water lily pond and the expansive Oberwaldsee lake , before continuing in single file along narrow paths along Schnepfensee lake.
-Numerous information panels provided insights into the history of the Waldensians and the diversity of flora and fauna in the area.
+The hiking route initially led along wide paths past an idyllic water lily pond and the expansive Oberwaldsee lake , before the group continued single file along narrow trails by the Schnepfensee lake.
+Numerous information panels provided insights into the history of the Waldensians and the diverse flora and fauna of the area.

 Nature experience with a view

-the Oberwaldberg rises 145 meters above sea level and offers a sweeping panoramic view across southern Hesse to the Frankfurt skyline.
-Until 1991, waste from the Groß-Gerau district was dumped here – today, the former landfill is an example of successful renaturation .
+The Oberwaldberg rises 145 meters above sea level today and offers a panoramic view across southern Hesse to the Frankfurt skyline.
+Until 1991, waste from the Groß-Gerau district was deposited here – today, the former landfill is an example of successful renaturation .
 Through the planting of trees and hedges, nature has largely reclaimed the area.

-After about six kilometers, the hiking group stopped for a relaxing final rest at the Mönchbruch Müllerstube restaurant .
-Trail leader Beate Bolbach thanked Thomas Arnold for the interesting tour and the many new insights this hike offered.
+After about six kilometers, the hiking group returned to the Müllerstube in Mönchbruch .
+Hiking leader Beate Bolbach thanked Thomas Arnold for the interesting guided tour and the many new impressions the hike offered.

 (Gross-Gerau-Red/OWK)

-Featured image: = Conservation officer Thomas Arnold welcomes visitors and introduces the history of the garbage mountain.
+Featured image: = Nature conservation officer Thomas Arnold welcomes visitors and introduces the history of the landfill.
 Photo: OWK